Together we can

 Does this count as a school day?NoYes

 Is there instruction this day?NoYes, a modified school day.
-Students are required to attend online.
+Students are required to attend online using district-provided lessons in Seesaw (K–5) or Schoology (6–12).

 Other InformationSchools may be closed one to two days.